SamPassmore/SamPassmore.com/content/post/2023-08-13-epl-favourites-and-gambling/index.en.markdown

 If we have no idea who is going to win, we might give both players $2 odds, the inverse of which is 0.5 or a 50-50 chance of either player winning.

-Of course, if we ran our bookies this way, our profit would be entirely dependent on the publics bettin gpatterns, and we would go broke very quickly.
+Of course, if we ran our bookies this way, our profit would be entirely dependent on the public's betting patterns, and we would go broke very quickly.
 So most bookies will offer odds that add up to greater than 100%, to ensure we have some more-or-less guaranteed profit.
 In two-way bets, like our tennis example, it would be common to see bets of 1.90 for each outcome.

 In this example: 1 / 1.90 = 0.526. so the probability of both outcomes adds up to a probability of greater than 1.
 As the odds are balanced on either side of the bet, then the bookies stand to gain around 5% profit of the total amount bet.